 12.5.
 It is not permitted to take food or drink into the auditorium or to eat or drink there.

 12.6.
-For reasons relating to animal protection and for reasons of space, blind-dogs or other animals with similar, corresponding functions cannot be taken into the auditorium.
-If informed in advance, BF will provide admission personnel for the purpose of guiding affected persons and allocating them to their seats.
+For reasons relating to animal protection and for reasons of space, blind dogs or other animals with similar, corresponding functions cannot be taken into the auditorium.
+If informed in advance, BF will provide admission personnel for the purpose of guiding affected people and allocating them to their seats.

-If damage is suffered by a visitor in the rooms or on the grounds of Festspielhaus Bayreuth, then BF, its lawful representatives and its agents will only be liable in cases of wilful damage or gross negligence.
+For damage suffered by a visitor in the rooms or on the grounds of Festspielhaus Bayreuth, then BF, its lawful representatives and its agents will only be liable in cases of wilful damage and gross negligence.
 This restriction of liability is not valid for claims arising from injury to life, actual bodily harm or harm to health.

 16.3.
-In connection with the execution and conclusion of the order or contract – insofar as the registration is successful – and of the Newsletter (Paragraph 17.), BF uses the services of other companies and/or individual persons (e.g. for delivery of letters or emails, execution of payments by credit card or immediate transfers etc.).
-These service providers receive access to the personal information and data of the person ordering, insofar as the information/data is required for the fulfilment of the respective tasks; however, they are not permitted to use this data/information for other purposes.
-These service providers are obligated to comply with the data-protection regulations at hand as well as the relevant data-protection laws.
-Furthermore, the personal data of the person ordering, including the personal data related to the order, will be forwarded if BF is obligated to so by law, if such forwarding of information/data is necessary in order to fulfil BF’s Terms of Business and Conditions of Use or other agreements between the person ordering and BF, or to protect the rights of BF and/or the person ordering.
-This includes exchange of data with companies and persons with whom BF cooperates in order to prevent misuse of data, fraud, violation of contract and other similar occurrences or take action on the grounds of such occurrences.
-Notwithstanding, no forwarding of data to third parties for economic exploitation will occur which would be contrary to this data-protection declaration and valid data-protection laws.
+BF also makes use of the services of other companies and/or individuals (e.g. for dispatch of letters or e-mails, payment processing by credit card or immediate transfer, etc.) in connection with the execution and handling of the order and/or the contract as well as – insofar as a registration has been made – the newsletter (Paragraph 17.).
+These service providers are given access to the personal information and data of the customer insofar as this is required for the performance of the respective tasks; however, they may not use this information and data for other purposes.
+These service providers are also required to comply with the data protection determinations and the relevant data protection laws.
+In addition, BF will disclose the personal data of the Ordering Party, including the personal order data, if BF is legally obliged to do so or if such disclosure is necessary in order to enforce BF’s Business Terms and Conditions of Use or other agreements between the Ordering Party and BF or in order to protect the rights of BF and/or the Ordering Party.
+This entails an exchange of data with such companies or persons with whom BF cooperates to prevent or pursue data misuse, fraud, breaches of contract or the like.
+Otherwise, the data will not be passed on to third parties for commercial use, which would be in conflict with this data protection declaration and applicable data protection laws.

 Prof. Katharina Wagner, Holger von Berg